Aloe macra: Description

 The Réunion Aloe is a highly variable species, with a great many different forms.
 It is part of a group of aloes which bear fleshy berries, and were therefore classed as a separate group, "Lomatophyllum".
 Within this group, it is most closely related to Aloe purpurea of neighbouring Mauritius.
 The two species look very similar - in their orange-red flowers, and in their slender recurved leaves.

 However the Réunion Aloe is thinner, more decumbent, and usually does not grow tall stems.
 Its leaves do not have the pink-red colour on their margins.
 It can also be distinguished from Aloe purpurea by its shorter flowers and pedicels which are a much brighter red colour, and by its smaller fruits.

+The Réunion Aloe has a perennial lifecycle.
 It can grow a stem up to 30 cm long, with a rosette of green succulent leaves with red, toothed margins.
 It has a simple (rarely branched) inflorescence with cylindrical racemes.
 It flowers at all times of the year, and the short, bright red flowers develop berries if fertilised.